 Black and his wife, Barb, have two married daughters - Vicky and Brent farm near Goderich, Ontario and Heather and J. C. live and work in Alberta.
 When not busy with farm work or serving on committees, Black enjoys family time, hunting, and fishing.
 The Blacks also enjoys travelling – Australia and New Zealand are on their bucket list, as are regular trips west to visit their daughter.

-Mark Brock is the chair of Grain Farmers of Ontario and the director for District 9 (Perth).
+Mark Brock is the director for District 9 (Perth).
 He became a delegate for the corn and soybean organizations in the two years leading up to amalgamation and was elected to the Board in January 2010.
-He served as vice chair from 2012 until 2015 when he was elected chair.
+He served as vice chair from 2012, and he served as chair from 2015 until 2018 (fulfilling the maximum three-year term).

 Brock says it has been a pleasure to watch Grain Farmers of Ontario grow into the organization it is today.
 The dedication by both the Board of Directors and staff has resulted in many successes that he believes we can take great pride in as an organization.
 The future holds many possibilities for Grain Farmers of Ontario and that is what keeps him involved in the organization.